Skip to main content

 In the meantime, we recommend commenting and/or voting on the related feature enhancements below on our Ideas and Suggestions board.
 That way, you’re notified via email if these feature enhancements are released.

-Customers on the Starter plan don’t have access to Assessments.
-At this time, there aren’t plans to enable customers on the Starter plan to access the Good Faith Estimates For Health Care Items and Services assessment template.
+Customers on the Starter plan don’t have access to Other document templates.
+At this time, there aren’t plans to enable customers on the Starter plan to access the Good Faith Estimates For Health Care Items and Services template.

 That said, all of our customers can create Good Faith Estimates directly from a client’s Overview page.
 You can learn more by following the steps in our Creating a Good Faith Estimate for a client section.